What Is the Maximum Amount for Small Claims Court?

 Some jurisdictions place limits not just on the amount, but on who can file and how frequently.

 California is a well-known example.
 Individual plaintiffs are limited to filing two small claims cases above $2,500 per calendar year.
-There is no limit on the number of claims below that amount, but once you exceed two higher-value filings in a year, you must wait until the following calendar year.
+There is no limit on claims below that amount, but once you exceed two higher-value filings in a year, you must wait until the following year.

 Corporations also face restrictions in several regions.
-In California, a corporation or LLC cannot represent itself through an officer who is not a licensed attorney in small claims court in the same way an individual can — effectively making it harder for businesses to use the system without some legal support.
+In California, a corporation or LLC cannot represent itself through a non-attorney officer in small claims court the way an individual can — making it harder for businesses to use the system without legal support.

-For freelancers and sole traders who operate under a business name, this raises a practical question: should you file as an individual or under your business?
-The answer depends on local rules and can affect whether your filing is accepted at all.
+For freelancers and sole traders operating under a business name, this raises a practical question: should you file as an individual or under your business?
+The answer depends on local rules and can affect whether your filing is accepted.
 When in doubt, call the court clerk’s office and ask directly.

 How to Find the Exact Claim Limit for Your Location

-The most reliable way to confirm your local threshold is to go straight to the source.
-Official court websites publish current filing limits, and most are written in plain, accessible language that does not require a legal background to understand.
+Go straight to the source.
+Official court websites publish current filing limits, and most are written in plain language that does not require a legal background to understand.

 Here is a practical approach: